NateEbling/2col.vim/README.md

-A simple black and white theme designed for vim/neovim.
+A simple two color theme designed for vim/neovim.